|Blog: Rosyfinch Ramblings||Cedar Crest Backyard Birds||Ken's Family Home Page|

 GENERAL INFORMATION AND GUIDELINES ABOUT OBSERVING ROSY-FINCHES AT CREST HOUSE (November through March)

-Please sign the log near front door -- Gene Romero, Resident Manager, and the staff at Crest House expect the finches to attract many visitors, and we believe that birders are having a positive impact on business.
+Please sign the log near front door -- Nick Harada, Manager, and the staff at Crest House expect the finches to attract many visitors, and we believe that birders are having a positive impact on business.
 Show your support by purchasing souvenirs and food.
 Rosy-Finch Patches, Pins and T-shirts are now available.
 Sales of these items tell the merchant that birders are important to the local economy!

 A word about counting -- we count the largest number (total and species) seen at any one time during our period of observation.
 Therefore the numbers may not add up.
 For example, one day we saw a flock of over seventy birds, in which Black and Gray-crowned Rosy-Finches predominated, with only 4 Brown-capped species.
 They departed and were promptly replaced by a small flock of 16 with 10 Brown-capped individuals.
 We reported 10 Brown-cap's and 35 Blacks, based on the separate counts.

-The feeders need filling every two to three days and Fran and Dave can not always get up there.
+The feeders need filling every two to three days and the rosy-finch feeding program volunteers can not always get up there.
 Join the cadre of volunteers who are willing to help out.
 Thanks to those who have left donations of seed in secure bags (sealed or zip-lock; Hull-less "Patio Mix," or hulled sunflower seed only-- NO MIXED SEED!).
-Please give it to the US Forest Service volunteer at the Visitors Center near the gift shop door, or directly to Gene Romero or one of the Crest House staff.
+Please give it to the US Forest Service volunteer at the Visitors Center near the gift shop door, or directly to one of the Crest House staff.
 (Cash donations cannot be accepted, but thanks for offering).
-If you happen to see that the feeders need filling, please advise Fran and or Dave, or one of the Crest House staff, but PLEASE DO NOT fill the feeder or spread seed yourself.
+If you happen to see that the feeders need filling, please advise Alan Mickelson or one of the Crest House staff, but PLEASE DO NOT fill the feeder or spread seed yourself.
 NOTE that the deck feeder is always stocked with hull-less seed to reduce the amount of litter.
-Do not insist that employees fill the feeders immdeiately, as they have their own work to do, and our volunteer project is carried out through the courtesy of Sunwest Silver Company and Crest House management.
+Do not insist that employees fill the feeders immediately, as they have their own work to do, and our volunteer project is carried out through the courtesy of Two Mile High, LLC and Crest House management.
 Please do not scatter seed on the ground or pavement.

 Do thank the staff of the Crest House for their hospitality and consider purchasing souvenirs and snacks.
 Crest House is a private business that operates in a newly expanded private building constructed on land that is leased from the US Forest Service.
 This is the only accessible "disturbed" land on Sandia Crest, as the US Forest Service prohibits feeding of wildlife in the surrounding Wilderness Area, so we are most grateful for the hospitality that Crest House extends to birders.
 Please respect their 10:00 AM opening time, even though staff may arrive earlier to set up for business.